 They are likely to face troubles in the initial stage of work; do not give up as money and success are on the way soon.

-July 4th, 13th, 22nd and 31st – These people are blessed with the energy of the Moon and Sun.
+July 4th, 13th, 22nd and 31st – These people are blessed with the energy of the Moon and the Sun.

-They have strong will power and good thinking capacity.
+They have strong will-power and good thinking capacity.

 They do not have a good married life/no support from their spouse.